 Registrar to return the IP address of the floating address as its server-id, instead of the fixed IP address that Cisco Prime

-the interface that it is using for communications with clients (which is the fixed IP address).
+that it is using for communications with clients (which is the fixed IP address).

 A local cluster needs to be registered with a regional cluster.
 After this registration, the regional cluster needs to be

 able to connect to the local cluster.
 When the local cluster initially registers with the regional cluster, it sends its IP